Cortinarius anomalus

 Cortinarius anomalus, also known as the variable webcap, is a basidiomycete fungus of the genus Cortinarius.
 It produces a medium-sized mushroom with a grayish-brown cap up to 5 cm wide, gray-violet gills and a whitish stem with pale yellow belts below.

 The mushroom grows solitarily or in scattered groups on the ground in deciduous and coniferous forests.
-It is found throughout the temperate zone of the northern hemisphere.
+It is found throughout the temperate zone of the Northern Hemisphere.

-Taxonomy, phylogeny, and naming
+Taxonomy

 The species was first described as Agaricus anomalus by Elias Magnus Fries in 1818.
 Fries later transferred it to the genus Cortinarius in 1838 in his Epicrisis Systematis Mycologici.
 Friedrich Otto Wünsche placed it in Dermocybe as Dermocybe anomala.

-Phylogenetic analysis suggests that Cortinarius anomalus is closely related to Cortinarius collinitus, Cortinarius violaceus, and Cortinarius odorifer.
+Phylogenetic analysis suggests that Cortinarius anomalus is closely related to Cortinarius collinitus, C. odorifer, and C. violaceus.

 The fungus is commonly known as the "variable webcap".
 The specific epithet anomalus is derived from the Latin word for "paradoxical".